secure-software-engineering/COVA/README.md

-COVA - Constraint Analysis with [VASCO](https://github.com/rohanpadhye/vasco)
+COVA - Constraint Analysis with VASCO.

-## Obtaining The Tool
-You can either build COVA on your own with Maven or [download a release](...) from this repository.
+- The directory "cova" contains the source code of COVA.
+- The directory "constraintBench" contains the micro-benchmark used for COVA.
+- The lists of constraint-APIs can be found in directory "cova/config/": Configuration_APIs.txt, UICallback_APIs.txt and IO_APIs.txt

+## How to Build COVA?

 ## Bind Z3 Library
 COVA uses Z3 for STM-Solving and you need at first to bind Z3 for running the tool or use a [docker image](https://hub.docker.com/r/linghui2016/z3maven/) (tested on Linux).